spectrocloud/terraform-provider-spectrocloud/docs/data-sources/cluster_profile.md

 - `tag` (String) The tag of the pack.
 The tag is the version of the pack.
 - `type` (String) The type of the pack.
 The default value is `spectro`.
 - `uid` (String)
+- `values` (String) The values of the pack.
+The values are the configuration values of the pack.
+The values are specified in YAML format.

 <a id="nestedblock--pack--manifest"></a>
 ### Nested Schema for `pack.manifest`